 If you have been injured in a pub, bar or restaurant and someone else was to blame, you may be able to claim financial compensation.

 The process for claiming injury compensation will depend on how your injury happened.

 Injuries sustained in bars, pubs and nightclubs are all too common.
 Excessive alcohol consumption often leads to injuries sustained in attacks or fights.
 Incidents of this nature would be considered a criminal matter.

-Being the victim of a violent crime is often a frightening and distressing experience and the physical and psychological effects can remain for a long time after the incident.
-If a claimant is attacked in a bar, it should be reported to the police as soon as possible.
+Being the victim of a violent crime is a frightening and distressing experience, and the physical and psychological effects can remain for a long time after the incident.
+If you have been attacked in a bar, you should report the incident to the police as soon as possible.

-The 'Criminal Injuries Compensation Scheme' (CICA) is a government funded scheme designed to compensate blameless victims of violent crime in Great Britain.
+The 'Criminal Injuries Compensation Scheme' (CICA) is a government-funded scheme designed to compensate blameless victims of violent crime in the UK.

-The scheme means that it is not necessary to wait for a trial to happen.
-CICA uses the legal basis of "balance of probabilities" meaning what is the most likely version of events, not the criminal court test which is "beyond reasonable doubt".
+The scheme means that it is not necessary to wait for a court trial.
+The CICA uses the legal basis of "balance of probabilities".
+The CICA will take into account the most likely version of events, not the criminal court test which is "beyond reasonable doubt".